arista-eosplus/pyeapi/README.md

     is omitted then the connection name is used
 * username - The eAPI username to use for authentication
 * password - The eAPI password to use for authentication
-* connection_type - Configures the type of transport connection to use.
-Valid values are unix, http_local, http, https.
+* transport - Configures the type of transport connection to use.
+Valid values are socket, http_local, http, https.
 The default value is http
 * port - Configures the port to use for the eAPI connection.
-A default port is used if this parameter is absent, based on the use_ssl setting.
-If use_ssl is True, then the port is set to 443.
-If use_ssl is False, then the port is set to 80
+A default port is used if this parameter is absent, based on the transport setting using the following:
+        transport: http, default port: 80
+        transport: https, deafult port: 443
+        transport: https_local, default port: 8080
+        trasnport: socket, default port: n/a

 ## License
 BSD-3, See LICENSE file